5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 What To Do:

-• Split Squat (Lunge) – Internal: Step into a split stance with one foot forward, one back and do a controlled lunge.
-This move targets the quads, glutes, and hamstrings, enhancing stability and balance.
+• Split Squat – Internal: Start by anchoring the VECTOR at knee height, standing sideways to the resistance, place the cinch strap on the leg closest to the resistance.
+Step into a split stance with the resisted leg forward, the non-resisted leg back, without moving your feet lower your back knee to the floor.
+This Split Squat targets the quads, glutes, inner thigh, and hamstrings, enhancing stability and balance.
 Adjust as needed to ensure comfort and alignment.

 This routine provides a high-resistance, low-impact workout that’s accessible to all fitness levels and ideal for those seeking effective lower body strengthening with minimal joint strain.